Zucchini Wrapped Chicken Enchiladas

 This Chicken Enchilada recipe is so good.
 I promise that you will be amazed at how easily the zucchini slices can swapped for tortillas without losing any of the flavour or overall concept of the dish.

-The enchilada rolls are really quick to assemble and hold together incredibly well when removing them from the baking dish to serve.
+The Zucchini Enchiladas rolls are really quick to assemble and hold together incredibly well when removing them from the baking dish to serve.

 I was so impressed with how good the leftovers tasted 3 days later, the wraps held together well and the sauce remained thick.
 I will definitely be doubling this recipe next time so there is more to enjoy for packed lunches and quick reheated dinners over the following days.

-I am really excited for you to try this recipe.
+I am really excited for you to try these Zucchini Enchiladas.
 If you give it a go, let me know, I would love to hear if you enjoy these chicken enchiladas as much as I do.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!